MortonArb-ForestEcology/Tree_Distribution_Database/README.md

   Purpose: Separate the full dataset into smaller subsets of each species.
 Make shapefiles for the occurrence and absence coordinates of each species.

-  Input: occurrence_compiled_dec2_unique_countyDupRemoved.csv (The the script is currently set up to read this file, but
+  Input: occurrence_compiled_dec2_unique_countyDupRemoved.csv (The script is currently set up to read this file, but
          this excludes any climatic values added in new columns in step 3.)
          Found in folder in-use_occurrence_compiled/